 Study and work with us

 Students can complete a master's degree or a PhD in the area of physical activity and nutrition.
+Many of our projects have existing data that can be analysed and presented as part of a thesis.

 To become involved in any of the projects below contact the project supervisor for more details.